ui5-community/ui5-ecosystem-showcase/packages/ui5-middleware-serveframework/README.md

   Ignore strict SSL checks.
 Default value `true`.
 - `saveLibsLocal`: `boolean`, default: `false`
   When enabled, libraries are saved in the project directory (.ui5-middleware-serveframework) instead of the user home directory.
 While this isolates the libraries per project, it requires additional disk space and compilation time compared to sharing compiled libraries across projects.
-- `configPath`: `string`, default: `ui5.yaml`
-  Can only be used together with `saveLibsLocal` being set to `true` in order specify which libraries should be set up.
-Instead saving all libraries to the project directly, it will check for the libraries defined in the specified config.
-This can save time in the install step.
 - `cachePath`: `string`
   Custom path to store cached framework files.
 By default, files are stored in the user home directory (~/.ui5/ui5-middleware-serveframework) or project directory depending on saveLibsLocal setting.